lrgresearch/bora/README.md

 You can use this theme with [Jekyll](http://jekyllrb.com/) or you can simply use it with [Github Pages](https://pages.github.com).
 For local usage just download [Jekyll](http://jekyllrb.com/), use installation guide for more.
 You can download latest Stator from [its Github repository](https://github.com/sblisesivdin/stator).

 If you prefer to use Github Pages, you do not need to download it, upload files to a new repository...etc.
 Just, put a `_config.yml` and a `index.md` file to your Github Pages repository.
 Inside your `_config.yml` you must put `theme:sblisesivdin/stator` line to use it.
-If this is complex to you, you [fork](https://docs.github.com/en/get-starter/quickstart/fork-a-repo) and use it.
+If this is complex to you, just [fork](https://docs.github.com/en/get-starter/quickstart/fork-a-repo) and use it.

 ## License

 Stator is derived from currently deprecated theme [Solo](http://github.com/chibicode/solo).
 The development of Stator is maintained by [Sefer Bora Lisesivdin](https://lrgresearch.org/bora).

-Stator and the previous code where Stator is derived are distributed with MIT license.
+Stator and [the previous code](http://github.com/chibicode/solo) where Stator is derived are distributed with MIT license.